yizichangyin/home-assistant_ugreen-nas/README.md

 - Right-click the file name and select “Open in Integrated Terminal”.
 - In the terminal, run the following command to make the script executable: `chmod +x get_ugreen_token.sh`.<br/><br/> ![image](https://github.com/user-attachments/assets/3c4808fb-0aa5-4188-bc4d-96c56c79f3a5)

 The script is now ready to use.

-## Step 2: Retrieving the Last Piece of Information for the Token
+## Step 2: Retrieving the last piece of information for token generation
 > **Purpose:** Locate the certificate number required for token generation.

 - Stay in the terminal window and type: `clear` - this gets us an empty, clean workbench.